-Weaning is the process of changing a puppy’s food and diet from its mother’s milk to a solid feed.
+Weaning a puppy is the important process of changing a puppy’s food and diet from its mother’s milk to a solid feed.

 This is a gradual process, and should have already been started by the breeder you purchase the dog from.